MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-store-sales.md

 1. Select **Exit Q&A** to return to the dashboard.

 > [!NOTE]
 > If you create a useful visual, you can add it to this dashboard or a new dashboard.
-Select **Pin Visual** and follow the procedure from the previous section.
+Select **Pin visual** and follow the procedure from the previous section.

 ## Next steps